abaez/ansible-role-user/README.md

 Usage
 -----

+You need to change the `files/serve.pub` to whatever is your public key for access to the user through **RSA** key authentication.

-The container needs the `vars/main.yml` variables of **super** and **main** changed as detailed on the description.
+The container also needs the `vars/main.yml` variables of **super** and **main** changed as detailed on the description.
 Other than that, nothing else needs to be appended to be changed to run the role.

 ``` yaml
 - hosts: servers